 - 1 slice, medium onions

 - 2 cup leftover ham

 - Salt and Pepper to taste

-In a large soup pot, heat butter and add onions, carrots, celery, garlic, and cook until onions are tender.
+- In a large soup pot, heat butter and add onions, carrots, celery, and garlic, and cook until onions are tender.

-Add broth, parsley, water, potatoes and cook until potatoes are cooked.
+- Add broth, parsley, water, and potatoes and cook until potatoes are cooked.

-Add leftover ham, corn and bring it to a boil.
+- Add leftover ham and corn and bring it to a boil.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 207Total Fat: 5gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 37mgSodium: 1140mgCarbohydrates: 31gFiber: 3gSugar: 11gProtein: 13g